-Standards Guidance SA GB 3.4.14 Compulsory treatments are permitted Treatments which are required by law are allowed.
+GB 3.4.9 Artificial insemination is permitted You may use artificial insemination.
 (EC) 834/2007 Art.
-14(1)(e)(iv) SA GB 3.4.15 Number of permitted treatments 1.
+14(1)(c)(i) GB 3.4.10 Cloning or embryo transfer is prohibited You must not use cloning or embryo transfer.
+(EC) 834/2007 Art.
+14(1)(c)(iii) GB 3.4.11 Compulsory treatments are permitted Treatments which are required by law are allowed.
+(EC) 834/2007 Art.
+14(1)(e)(iv) GB 3.4.12 Number of permitted treatments 1.
 You must not sell your livestock or their produce as organic if, within 12 months, you treat them with more than: a) three courses of chemically-synthesised allopathic veterinary medicines or antibiotics, or b) one course of chemically-synthesised allopathic veterinary medicines or antibiotics if their lifecycle is less than a year.
+2. You must keep records of these treatments.
+3. If an individual animal is treated over these limits they must undergo reconversion if you wish to sell their products as organic, refer to section 3.1 on conversion periods.
+4. Excluded from this are vaccines, parasite control treatments and compulsory eradication schemes.
 A course of treatment means all the measures you need to take to restore the health of your animal following one occurrence of a specific illness.
-You records will need to identify any animals and their products which cannot be sold as organic or need to reconvert.
-You must keep records of these treatments.
-If an individual animal is treated over these limits they must undergo reconversion if you wish to sell their products as organic, refer to section 3.1 on conversion periods.
-4. Excluded from this are vaccines, parasite control treatments and compulsory eradication schemes.
+(R) You records will need to identify any animals and their products which cannot be sold as organic or need to reconvert.
+GB 3.4.13 Withdrawal periods If you treat your animals with any allopathic veterinary medicinal products you must wait twice the legal withdrawal period as referred to in Article 11 of Directive 2001/82/EC , and no less than 48 hours, before you can sell your livestock products as organic.
+You must have an effective system in place to ensure that treated animals or their products are not sold for consumption as organic during the withdrawal period.
+Both statutory and organic withdrawal periods must be recorded.
 (EC) 889/2008 Art.
-24(4)

-SA GB 3.4.16 Withdrawal periods

-If you treat your animals with any allopathic veterinary medicinal products you must wait twice the legal withdrawal period as referred to in Article 11 of Directive 2001/82/EC, and no less than 48 hours, before you can sell your livestock products as organic.

-You must have an effective system in place to ensure that treated animals or their products are not sold for consumption as organic during the withdrawal period.

-R Both statutory and organic withdrawal periods must be recorded.

-If veterinary medicinal products are prescribed under the Cascade, you must implement twice the withdrawal period as legally required under the Cascade.

-If there is no suitable veterinary medicine authorised in the UK to treat a condition in a particular species, vets are permitted to use unauthorised veterinary medicines in accordance with the Cascade.
+24(5) If veterinary medicinal products are prescribed under the Cascade, you must implement twice the withdrawal period as legally required under the Cascade.
+If there is no suitable veterinary medicine authorised in the UK to treat a condition in a particular species, vets are permitted to use unauthorised veterinary medicines in accordance with the Cascade

 Vaccines are not subject to this requirement.
 Only the specified legal withdrawal periods must be observed.
 If you fail an antibiotic test (that is, your animals are over the maximum residue limit) you must inform us.
 We will expect you to identify the cause of the contamination and what you will do to prevent this happening in the future.
 You must inform the Certification Team if you have any suspicion that your livestock products may not meet organic standards.

-SA GB 3.4.17 Storing veterinary medicines

-You may store allopathic veterinary medicinal products and antibiotics on holdings provided that they have been prescribed by a veterinarian in connection with a treatment given under standard 3.4.3 They must be stored in a secure location and must be entered in the livestock record as required in standard 1.7.10.

-Records of all veterinary medicines stored.
+GB 3.4.14 Storing veterinary medicines You may store allopathic veterinary medicinal products and antibiotics on holdings provided that they have been prescribed by a veterinarian in connection with a treatment given under standard 3.4.3 They must be stored in a secure location and must be entered in the livestock record as required in standard 1.7.10.
+(EC) 889/2008 Art.
+35(3) Records of all veterinary medicines stored.
 See standard 1.7.10 for full requirements on veterinary medicine records.